Skip to content

 Water and electricity aren’t exactly best mates.

 Even a splash of water can mess with your generator’s inner workings.
-And if your area’s known for sudden downpours or pooling water, that risk doubles overnight.
+In areas with sudden downpours or pooling water, that risk doubles fast.

 The Risk of Flooding and Standing Water for Your Generator's Components

-Picture this: a heavy storm rolls in, and your generator’s sitting in a puddle.
+Picture this: a heavy storm rolls in, and your generator is sitting in a puddle.

-Now, you’ve got water creeping into delicate parts—fuel lines, electronics, the whole works.
-That kind of exposure invites rust, short circuits, and complete failure when you need it most.
+Water creeps into fuel lines, electronics, and internal components.
+That exposure invites rust, short circuits, and complete failure when you need it most.

 Elevating Your Generator to Avoid Electrical Hazards and Corrosion